SciML/DiffEqFlux.jl/docs/src/examples/neural_gde.md

 using DiffEqFlux: NeuralODE
 using GraphNeuralNetworks.GNNGraphs: normalized_adjacency
-using Lux, NNlib, Optimisers, Zygote, Random, ComponentArrays using Lux: AbstractExplicitLayer, glorot_normal, zeros32 import Lux: initialparameters, initialstates using SciMLSensitivity using Statistics: mean
+using Lux, NNlib, Optimisers, Zygote, Random, ComponentArrays using Lux: AbstractLuxLayer, glorot_normal, zeros32 import Lux: initialparameters, initialstates using SciMLSensitivity using Statistics: mean